electron/electron/docs/api/app.md

 The API uses the Windows Registry and LSCopyDefaultHandlerForURLScheme internally.

+### `app.getDefaultProtocolClient(protocol)` _Windows_

+* `protocol` String - The name of your protocol, without `://`.

+Returns `String`

+This method returns the current default handler for a given protocol.
+If the default handler does not exist, it returns an empty string.

+The API uses the Windows Registry internally.

 ### `app.setUserTasks(tasks)` _Windows_

 * `tasks` [Task[]](structures/task.md) - Array of `Task` objects